Physicslibrary/ARKit-Stereoscope-67P/README.md

 [ESA: How big is Rosetta compared with the comet?](http://sci.esa.int/rosetta/54831-how-big-is-rosetta-compared-with-the-comet/)

-With ESA and NASA open sourcing their data such as 3D models and images, anyone can use tools such as iPad Swift Playgrounds and ARKit to visualize the data with a stereoscope.
+With ESA and NASA open sourcing their data such as 3D models and images, anyone can use tools such as iPad Swift Playgrounds and ARKit to visualize the comet with a stereoscope.

 # Hardware

-1. Apple 9.7" iPad (tested on 2018 model, A9 CPU or higher for ARKit, should work on 2017 9.7" iPad).
+1. Apple 2018 9.7" iPad (A9 CPU or higher for ARKit, should work on 2017 9.7" iPad).<br>

+Update: ARKit-Stereoscope-67P playground works on 2019 iPad mini and 2019 iPad Pro (some changes to Contents.swift are needed for the different screen sizes and different refresh rate of iPad Pro).
+May have to experiment with fitting the OWL Stereoscopic Viewer on different sized iPad.

 2. The OWL Stereoscopic Viewer(£15.00) from [The London Stereoscopic Company Ltd](https://www.londonstereo.com/)